ANTS-Framework/ants/README.rst

 -----------------------------------------
 Add ssh authentication to your repository
 -----------------------------------------
-Ansible-pull cat clone a git repository using ssh.
+Ansible-pull can clone a git repository using ssh.
 You can enable this by creating your own private playbook, adding ssh authentication and a read only ssh key to the repository.
 Configure ANTS to use that key.